AnimatedRNG/rusty-raisr/README.md

     <output>    Output image
 ```

+The `-g` option uses an OpenGL compute shader to perform both the hashing and upsampling steps.
+You will need OpenGL 4.3 or higher.
+This backend is still a WIP -- there are a variety of small optimizations that I have not tried yet.

 The "filter image" is a useful tool for visualizing which filter will be used per pixel.
+This feature does not work with the GPU backend.

 ![nearest neighbor, bicubic, and RAISR](img/comparison.png)